JamesLavin/jimmy_jukebox/README.markdown

 - Install the `spoon` gem (necessary because JRuby doesn't enable `fork`)
 - Run `jload_jukebox` (instead of `load_jukebox`) and `jplay_jukebox` (instead of `play_jukebox`)
-- Hits an occasional glitch when skipping songs, apparently due to JRuby's unreliable implementation of Process.kill and equivalents
+- Hits an occasional glitch when skipping songs, apparently due to JRuby's unreliable implementation of Process.kill and equivalents.
+As [Charles Nutter once wrote](http://www.ruby-forum.com/topic/204508), "The in-proc stuff is absolutely crucial to keeping JRuby working nicely and reasonably quickly with the way Rubyists have wired all those bits together.
+If Rubyists had more of an eye for how JRuby does things, they probably wouldn't do "system 'ruby ...'" or launch a million subprocesses all the time."

 Windows: